serbulent/TrainableRepresentationAnalysis/generalized_representation_benchmark/Readme.md

  to evaluate and compare their predictive performance on protein function related predictive tasks.

-- The benchmark module will only run for fundamental tests on one protein represenation method (i.e., SeqVec) in the default mode; however, all/selected tests can be run on all/selected representation methods using the options given below.
+- The benchmark module will only run for fundamental tests on one protein represenation method (e.g., SeqVec) in the default mode; however, all/selected tests can be run on all/selected representation methods using the options given below.
  - Also each task can be run independently by using -s , -f, -fam options solely.